danieldotnl/ha-measureit/README.md

 * Restart HomeAssistant to complete the installation.

 ## Configuration
-I spent a lot of time on the config flow to make it as convenient as possible, but I will provide some further explanation here.
+I spent a lot of time on the config flow to make it as clear and simple as possible, but I will provide some further explanation here.

 ![4f11475e065068a10f4b3ba958ffd2a79d1047a6](https://github.com/danieldotnl/ha-measureit/assets/2983203/e2d8cafb-12bc-4987-9d89-e330a2903220)